5 Reasons Your Email Is Going To Spam

 Solution: Use professional language in your email body and when conducting business with clients, forward your pricing and ads as PDF attachments.

-Soooo….if you’re a solopreneur trying to cut every cost possible, running your business on cheap hosting and free email services, the cost might be that your messages aren’t received.
+If you’re a solopreneur trying to keep overhead low by running your business on cheap hosting and free email services, the cost might be that your messages aren’t being delivered or received.
 You may want to consider investing in some minor upgrades for your business communications tools.